Betting Odds Explained & How to Calculate Payouts

 How can I interpret betting odds?

-Where can I compare betting odds from different bookies?
+Where can I compare betting odds?